Carol Jegen - Voice

 Carol Jegen has been teaching voice for over 35 years.
-Many of her students have gone on to performing careers in opera and musical theatre, as we as the profession of music teacher themselves.
-She is Director of Showing Off, the Lawrence Academy of Music's summer Musical Theatre Daycamp, as well as having directed many musicals as well as straight plays for Attic Theatre, a community theatre since 1950.
-Miss Jegen has appeared in concert, recital, opera and musicals throughout Wisconsin.
+Many of her students have gone on to performing careers in opera and musical theatre, as well as the profession of music teacher.
+She is the director of the Academy's summer musical theatre workshops, as well as having directed many musicals as well as straight plays for Attic Theatre, a community theatre since 1950.
+Ms. Jegen has appeared in concert, recital, opera and musicals throughout Wisconsin.
 She received the Hanns Kretzchmarr Award in 2007 for Excellence in the Arts from the Community Foundation and in 2012 she received the Zoe Cloak Award from Attic Theatre for Outstanding Achievement and Service to Attic Theatre.
 She is a member of the Wisconsin Chapter of the National Association of Teachers of Singing, and her students have placed well in state-wide auditions.

-In addition to her private studio in Appleton, Miss Jegen has taught voice at the UW Green Bay and UW Fox Valley, and participated in Master Classes with sopranos Regina Resnik, Phyllis Bryn-Julsson, Margaret Harshaw.
-As a chorister she has sung with Robert Shaw, Robert Page, Margaret Hillis, Gregg Smith, Robert De Cormier, and was a member in NYC of the New York Kantorei, which specialized in performing music of the 15th through 18th centuries..
+In addition to her private studio in Appleton and private lessons through the Academy, Ms. Jegen has taught voice at the UW Green Bay and UW Fox Valley, and participated in Master Classes with sopranos Regina Resnik, Phyllis Bryn-Julsson, Margaret Harshaw.
+As a chorister she has sung with Robert Shaw, Robert Page, Margaret Hillis, Gregg Smith, Robert De Cormier, and was a member in NYC of the New York Kantorei, which specialized in performing music of the 15th through 18th centuries.
 She is a founding member of the White Heron Chorale, of the Fox Valley, newly changed to the name newVoices, and has performed regularly as a soloist as well as chorister and stage director.